13 Ways to Make Money With Your Boat

 Maybe you thought you'd use it more than you do.
 If this is the case perhaps it's time to look at other options which will allow you to keep the boat, but earn from it as well.

-It may be necessary to check that with your boat insurance company if you wish to take paying passengers.
+It may be necessary to check that with your boat insurance company if you wish to take paying passengers or implement some of these ideas.
 Your policy may need to be changed in order to run your boat as a business.
-It also goes without saying that it is necessary to have up to date and tested safety equipment on board sufficient for the amount of people on board.
+It also goes without saying that it is necessary to have up to date and tested safety equipment on board sufficient for the number of people on board.

 1. Personalized Cruises